semantic-flow/sflo/documentation/task.2025-11-09-replace-monotonic-vN-with-timestamp.md

 id: 8akbl2qj0nz38yrvet4oq3k
 title: 2025-11-09-replace-monotonic-vN-with-timestamp
 desc: ''
-updated: 1762713954316
+updated: 1763997793468
 created: 1762712674617
 ---

 ## Decisions

-- to accomodate "as-of" querying across meshes, we decided to move from monotonic (_vN) versions to "snapshotTime" versions with millisecond precision, e.g. 20251109181158123.
-On weave, lock CRUD (if using API; if using fs, you could consider locking files but meh), check local clock's accuracy, pick a snapshotTime, and use it for "releasing" all the "working" distributions.
+- to facilitate "as-of" across meshes, we decided to move from monotonic (_vN) versions to "snapshotTime" versions with millisecond precision, e.g. 20251109181158123.
+On weave, lock CRUD (if using API; if using fs, you could consider locking files but meh), check local clock's accuracy, pick a weaveTime, and use it for "releasing" all the "working" distributions.

 ## Prompt